thejonanshow/twiddle/README.md

 ## Usage

+### Palette Software Setup

 The Palette software is required to use this gem: https://palettegear.com/start

-Download and install Palette then setup a MIDI profile:
+Download and install Palette, then setup a MIDI profile:

 ![new_midi_screenshot](https://cloud.githubusercontent.com/assets/270746/21290147/0a92f156-c464-11e6-9c2d-c542236c95b3.png)

-Then setup your individual devices:
+Setup your individual devices:

 ![button_setup_screenshot](https://cloud.githubusercontent.com/assets/270746/21290209/757f5426-c466-11e6-9168-a63bc16bf8c2.png)

 Take note of the options like "note" and "octave", Twiddle will need them later:

 ![note_octave_screenshot](https://cloud.githubusercontent.com/assets/270746/21290214/99cb0776-c466-11e6-98d9-f0a12c9768ee.jpg)

+### Twiddle Setup

+Require the twiddle gem in your project:

 ```
 require "twiddle"